Key takeaways

 Visa Platinum benefits

-• 24/7 concierge services.
+- 24/7 concierge services.
 Access the Visa Concierge Service with a phone call or email at any time of day (or night) to get help booking restaurants, flights or concert tickets.
 Sometimes, the concierge can even get you special discounts or upgrades on the booking.
 A credit card concierge can also help with other requests, such as planning events, buying flowers for someone, or sourcing other gifts and items on your must-have list.
+You can access this service via the Visa Concierge app or by phone on 1800 639 607.

-• Visa Luxury Hotel Collection.
-Use your Australian-issued Visa Platinum card to book accommodation through visaluxuryhotels.com and get access to exclusive benefits including a best-rate guarantee.
-Other perks vary by hotel and availability, but could include complimentary room upgrades, complimentary Wi-Fi in your room, and food or beverage credit.
+- Visa Luxury Hotel Collection.
+Some Australian-issued Visa Platinum cards (and all Infinite and Signature cards) let you book accommodation through visaluxuryhotels.com and get access to exclusive benefits including a best-rate guarantee, room upgrades, complimentary continental breakfasts and VIP guest status.

 Other platinum credit card perks